 Bachelor Applied Science (Exercise Science), Master of Clinical Exercise Science and Rehabilitation, APMA Level 1 and 2 Pilates Teacher Training.

-Colleen has worked in the health and fitness industry for nearly 15 years and has been a member of the BeActive team for 10 years, starting on reception before becoming an Accredited Exercise Physiologist.
+Colleen has worked in the health and fitness industry for nearly 15 years and has been a member of the BeActive team for over a decade, starting on reception before becoming an Accredited Exercise Physiologist.
 Colleen has a passion for helping women through pregnancy and beyond, with a particular interest in Gestational Diabetes Mellitus (GDM), cardiovascular and metabolic conditions, hormonal issues (e.g. Polycystic Ovarian Syndrome) and management of musculoskeletal issues through exercise rehabilitation and resistance training.
 With two kids of her own, Colleen understands the demands of pregnancy and motherhood and aims to empower her clients with the skills and knowledge required to maintain an active lifestyle during this exciting yet challenging life stage.
 Colleen is also in charge of operations for the Restore Your Core online program and loves to support new mothers in regaining their core function postnatally.

 Best thing about being an Exercise Physiologist: Seeing my client’s confidence skyrocket as they master exercises they previously thought were impossible.

-Guilty Pleasure: Champagne, rom-coms and a kid-free coffee catch up with girlfriends… the one where you get to order multiple coffees and finish a sentence!
+Guilty Pleasure: Champagne, rom-coms and a kid-free coffee catch up with girlfriends… the one where you get to order multiple coffees and finish a sentence 😉

 Pregnancy and Postnatal Dietician